 Offers the students the opportunity for advanced study of topics related to (1) business ethics and professional standards, (2) investment tools, (3) asset valuation, and (4) portfolio management.
 Students will learn how to effectively analyze financial statements, apply statistical models, and evaluate both international and derivative securities.
 Completion of this course will also assist students in preparing for the Level I exam of the Chartered Financial Analyst (CFA) program.
 Departmental option for pass/fail or letter grade.
 Prerequisite: FIN 355.
 Consent of department.
 Offered Spring.

 Real Estate Principles

 Survey of real estate principles and practices, the economic environment and valuation.
 Topics include: nature of real property; organization and structure of real estate markets; alternative land uses; financing and valuation of real estate; and the legal environment.
 Prerequisite: FIN 355.
-Offered Spring.
+Offered Occasionally.

 FIN 465/565 Cr.3

 Health Care Financing

 A broad micro and macro treatment of health care financing from the insurer, consumer and institutional viewpoints.
 Topics include: reimbursement mechanisms, planning, capital allocation and organizational aspects of health care financing function.
 Prerequisite: FIN 355.
 Offered Occasionally.

 FIN 474/574 Cr.3

 This course presents the financial analysis industry standard models for determining the value of equity securities.
 Emphasis is placed on the calculations of cost of capital and equity value and the sensitivity analysis of the results.
 Students will be required to create and present a sell-side analyst report.
 Prerequisite: BUS 730.
 Offered Occasionally.

 FIN 475/575 Cr.3